bbcmicrobit/micropython/docs/compass.rst

     Gives the compass heading, calculated from the above readings, as an integer in the range from 0 to 360, representing the angle in degrees, clockwise, with north as 0.

+.. py:function:: get_field_strength()

+    Returns an integer indication of the magnitude of the magnetic field around the device.

 Example